ahmedbelal20/SEICO/README.md

-# demo-project
+# seico
-A personal demo project to learn the basics of CMake while playing around with C++
+A work-in-progress project.
+More details soon..